MS Midnatsol accidents and incidents

 Here are also reported latest updates on cruise law news related to ashore and shipboard crimes still investigated by the police.
 Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, Norovirus, etc.

 |May 2007||Cruise Illness / Norovirus Outbreaks|

 On May 22, 2007, Hurtigruten reported that a Norovirus outbreak (gastrointestinal illness) infected over 100 passengers (out of ~600, or ~17%).
-All sick suffered from Noro virus symptoms (stomach cramps, predominantly diarrhea) and were quarantined to their cabins.
+All sick suffered from Norovirus symptoms (stomach cramps, predominantly diarrhoea) and were quarantined to their cabins.

 On May 30, Norwegian health officials announced that the illness outbreak was caused by drinking water.
-Onboard test showed that the ship's water cleaning system functioned poorly.
+The onboard test showed that the ship's water cleaning system functioned poorly.

 |14 December 2003||Propulsion / Power Loss|

-On December 14, 2003, the ship was on a southbound course and navigating between Alesund and Maloy, when main power supply failed and all engine power was lost.
+On December 14, 2003, the ship was on a southbound course and navigating between Alesund and Maloy, when the main power supply failed and all engine power was lost.
 The vessel was approaching a reef.
-The released anchors tried to stop the drift, but failed.
+The released anchors tried to stop the drift but failed.